Hideaway in France - gîtes in the Pyrénées near Carcassonne

 Full details (in French only) are available on their website Akro branch.

-Montcalm Adventure - Vicdessos (45 Mins)
+Vicdessos - Montcalm Adventure (45 Mins)

 This climbing park is part of a bigger complex that includes rock climbing and canyoning.
 It is in the same valley as a number of show caves and the prehistoric park is nearby.